Hugh Davidson (American football)

-Hugh Davidson (1928 – December 29, 2020) was a former American football coach and scout.
+Hugh Calvin Davidson (January 19, 1928 – December 29, 2020) was an American former football coach and scout.
 He served as the head football coach at the University of Montana from 1964 to 1966, compiling a record of 8–20.

 Biography

 A native of Grant, Nebraska, Davidson attended the University of Colorado Boulder, where he played college football for the Colorado Buffaloes as a fullback before graduating in 1962.
 He began his coaching career at Osborne High School in Osborne, Kansas, where he was head football and head basketball coach.
 His football teams at Osborne were 16–1–1 in two seasons.
 Davidson returned to his alma mater, Colorado, in 1954 as freshmen football coach.
 In 1958, he moved to the University of Montana to serve as an assistant under head football coach Ray Jenkins, a fellow Colorado alumnus who had coached with Davidson as an assistant with the Buffaloes under Dallas Ward.
 When Jenkins was fired following the 1963 season, Davidson succeeded him as head coach for the Montana Grizzlies.
 Davidson resigned in 1966 after compiling a record of 8–20 in three seasons.
 He returned to coaching in 1970 as an assistant at Idaho State University, working under Ed Cavanaugh.
 In 1972, Davidson was hired as a scout for the Denver Broncos of the National Football League (NFL).